Q1Zeng/Q1Zeng.github.io/_pages/about.md

 Hello!
 I'm Qi Zeng (曾祺), an 4th year undergraduate student at [Georgia Tech](https://www.gatech.edu/) majoring in Computer Science and Mathematics.
 Welcome to my personal page!

-I joined [Florian Schäfer](https://f-t-s.github.io/) and [Spencer Bryngelson's](https://comp-physics.group/) lab on September 2021.
+I joined [Florian Schäfer's](https://f-t-s.github.io/) and [Spencer Bryngelson's](https://comp-physics.group/) research group on September 2021.
 My research aim is improving Physics Informed Neural Networks ([PINNs](https://en.wikipedia.org/wiki/Physics-informed_neural_networks)).
-Check out our work on [Competitive Physics Informed Neural Network](https://arxiv.org/abs/2204.11144).
+Check out our work on [Competitive Physics Informed Neural Network](/projects/CPINN_project/).

+I'm actively looking for an internship in data science related fields for summer 2023, my CV is available [here](/cv/).
 <!-- I'm looking for an oppoturnity as  -->

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->